minamotorin/fizzbuzz-sed/README.rst

 * Don't change file name
 * Run in the same directory as the file

-If you want to change the number of times, change the number of sixth line.
+If you want to change the number of times, change the number of 4th line.
 Don't change other than numbers.

 Dependencies
 ############